robotix/2020.robotix.in/_events/poles-apart.md

 ##### Initial Orientation of Robot

-* The participant is allowed to decide the initial orientation of his robot on the start zone.
+* Team ROBOTIX will decide the initial orientation of each robot at the start zone.

-* Team ROBOTIX reserves the right to disallow any initial orientation of the robot inside the starting zone if it gives the participant an undue advantage, solely based on the Team ROBOTIX's discretion.

 ##### Restarts and Timeouts